-Today, many key doctrines and theories of competition law are developed outside the BRICS countries and do not fully take in consideration the interests and specifics of BRICS countries.
-Often, issues of inequality, public interests, the acceleration of economic development by increasing access to modern technologies and other important issues of development do not fully find answers in the theory of competition law of the developed countries of the West.
+Today, many key doctrines and theories of competition law are developed outside the BRICS countries and do not fully take in consideration the interests and specificities of BRICS countries.
+Often, issues of inequality, broader public interests, the need to accelerate economic development by increasing access to modern technologies and the development goals of the BRICS countries are not fully considered in the theory of competition law that has emerged in developed countries.

-Competition in the modern economy is a global process and, thus separately the BRICS countries cannot efficiently counteract the abuse of market power and other forms of anticompetitive behavior of global players.
+To the extent that competition in the modern economy is global and the levels of global economic concentration have considerably increased in recent years, the BRICS countries, despite their great economic importance and growing share in the global economy, may not be in a position to efficiently counteract the abuse of market power and other forms of anticompetitive behaviour by these global players.
 The importance of this area of cooperation was noted in the Ufa Declaration adopted at the end of the 7th BRICS Summit in July 2015.

 Memorandum of Understanding between the Competition Authorities